mocklis/mocklis.docs/source/introduction/index.rst

 In this example, two steps were used.
 The ``Return`` step simply returns a value whenever the mock is used, and the ``Stored`` step tracks values written to the mock.
 In this case we also obtained a reference to the store, which tracked attached event handlers letting us raise an event on them for testing purposes.
-(Exercise for the reader: implement the `Service` class so that the test passes...)
+(Exercise for the reader: write some code for the `Service` class so that the test passes...)

 This is of course just an introduction; see the :doc:`../reference/index` for a complete list of steps and other constructs used to control how `Mocklis Classes` work.